ATIM Outcomes and Successes

 Program Goals & Activities

-2. Improved access to employment and earnings opportunities as quickly as possible
+2. Improve access to employment and earnings opportunities as quickly as possible.

 Program Model Key Features

-4. Expanded paid work-based learning opportunities, such as: work experience, internship, On-the-Job Training (OJT)
+4. Expanded paid work-based learning opportunities, including work experience, internship, and On-the-Job Training (OJT).

-5. Individualized training plans to leverage existing skills to quickly provide only as much training as needed to achieve the individual's training plan goals
+5. Individualized training plans to leverage existing skills to quickly provide needed training to achieve the individual's training plan goals.

-6. Because passing a drug test is a prerequisite for manufacturing employment, all applicants were tested prior to random assignment
+6. Because passing a drug test is a prerequisite for manufacturing employment, applicants were tested before random assignment.

 Infographic